privateai/pai-pre-commit-hook/README.md

 A pre-commit hook to check for PII in your code.
 The hook is configured in each repository you would like to scan for PII and runs automatically every time you commit to your repo.
 It will check for PII in all staged files.

 Note that PII detection isn't done locally, instead any files part of the commit are sent via a POST request, either to a self-hosted instance of Private AI's PII detection container, or Private AI's cloud endpoint.

+This integration only works with the 3.0 version of Private AI's container.

+## Prerequisites

+This integration requires an endpoint to make requests against.
+For instructions, please see the [installation guide](https://docs.private-ai.com/installation/).

 ## Installation